-I've never met Gabriela, but her determination and smile is like a light of sunshine that brightens the path of everyone who hears her story.
+I never met Gabriela, but her determination and smile is like a light of sunshine that brightens the path of everyone who hears her story.
 Bri, your heart is made of gold and knows no boundaries.
-I join the millions who have heard your story in thinking only happy thoughts for your complete recovery.
-When I put my head on the pillow each night I will pray that your recovery be quick and easy.
-I know that you will grow up and continue to do great things.
-My guess is that you will become a teacher.
-You are already teaching so many about the power of positive thinking and that kindness is the way to live our daily lives.
-Keep up the great work Bri...You Rock!
+I joined the millions who heard her story and spent their time thinking only happy thoughts for her complete recovery.
+When I put my head on the pillow each night, I prayed that her recovery be quick and easy.
+I hoped that she would grow up and continue to do great things.
+Bri already taught so many about the power of positive thinking and that kindness is the way to live our daily lives.